Kid Cudi: 2012–2013: Indicud and departure from GOOD Music

 On March 14, 2013 Kid Cudi performed at MySpace's South by Southwest (SXSW) secret show in Austin, Texas and after performing his many hits, he previewed a new verse from Indicud.
 He also revealed that the album would feature 18 tracks, while officially confirming ASAP Rocky and Michael Bolton as featured guests.
 On March 16, Cudi announced that he would release the album's tracklist and cover art on April 2.
 Three days later, Kid Cudi announced via Twitter that the album had officially been completed and turned in to his label, Universal Republic.
 On March 26, the album's cover art and tracklist was unveiled by Walmart and later Complex.
 Later that day, Cudi appeared on Jimmy Kimmel Live! and performed the album's lead singles; "Just What I Am" and "Immortal", as well as premiering "Mad Solar", which he performed a cappella.

 On April 2, 2013, Kid Cudi announced on Power 106, that he was no longer under Kanye West's GOOD Music imprint.
 Cudi revealed he left the label on good terms, with him saying West respected his decision and will always be "big brother".
 Cudi's decision to move forward without West, was his desire to focus on his own imprint, Wicked Awesome Records and his friend, fellow rapper King Chip.
 After Indicud leaked online in its entirety on April 9, 2013, Kid Cudi decided to push the album's release date up to April 16.
-The album went on to debut at #2 on the charts by moving 140,000 copies.
-In late 2013, Kid Cudi went on tour in support of Indicud on The Cud Life Tour 2013.
+The album debuted at number two on the chart by moving 140,000 copies.
+In late 2013, Kid Cudi toured in support of Indicud on The Cud Life Tour 2013.
 The tour was announced on July 15 with tickets going on sale the following day.
 Supporting acts on the tour included fellow American rappers Big Sean, Tyler, The Creator and Logic.